whatwg/cookiestore/explainer.md

 ## Summary

-This proposal outlines an asynchronous API using Promises for the following cookie operations:
+This proposal outlines an asynchronous API using Promises/async functions for the following cookie operations:

  * write (or "set") cookies
  * delete (or "expire") cookies